DARE: Diverse Visual Question Answering with Robustness Evaluation: Experiments and Results

 Furthermore, we observe a gap between the API-gated models GPT-4 and Gemini Flash and the two open models.
 The former can (at least to some extent) handle different output formats and the multiple-correct setup substantially better than the latter.
 This hints that current open-weights models are still limited by tasks and output formats they observe during pretraining.

-\rparagraph{Categories: Discussion and Performance} \rVQA includes five categories, where the diverse nature of these categories results in different complexity and challenges in answering the associated multiple-choice questions.
-Questions for \textit{conditional counting} have exactly one correct answer, the correct number.
-Thus, in the multi-correct answer setup, the multiple correct answers represent the same answer, but uttered in a different way (e.g., \textit{3 of them} and \textit{three} can be provided within the set of options), making it easier than the other categories. \textit{Conditional counting} requires one-hop reasoning to filter objects by some condition before the counting step.
-The \textit{ordering} and \textit{trick} categories can have different correct questions, e.g., the position can be described relative to different objects.
-Hence, it is unlikely for a human or a model to produce exactly the correct option without being presented with the options.

-The results on the \textit{culture} questions in the single-correct setup are notably higher than for other categories in the same setup, and this holds for all the models (cf., Table~\ref{tab:test_1_correct}).
-This is partially due to our dataset construction protocol and a strict quality control stage: the \textit{culture} category requires in-depth understanding of the target culture which is why it is difficult to come up with challenging questions that are relatively easy to answer for humans.
-However, our main finding related to this category concerns large performance drops (i) when we move from the standard, easiest single-correct setup of concurrent research in culture-aware VQA~\cite{romero2024cvqa,liu2024culturally} to the multi-correct setups (cf., Table~\ref{tab:test_n_correct_main}) and (ii) when we `stress-test' the VLMs across robustness aspects (cf., Tables~\ref{tab:test_1_var}, \ref{tab:test_n_correct_main}, Figure~\ref{fig:additional_output_formats}).

-The \textit{trick} questions are based on descriptions generated by Gemini and GPT-4 making the results of these models not comparable to other models in this category.
-The scores (cf., Tables~\ref{tab:test_1_correct} and \ref{tab:test_n_correct_main}) render this category challenging for the VLMs.
-The good results of Gemini are surprising given that the questions target mistakes in descriptions generated by Gemini and GPT-4, and warrant further investigation.

 \rparagraph{Tracing Progress of VLMs} To assess whether performance on the challenging questions from \rVQA improves over time and over newer VLM checkpoints, which would hint that the VLMs are indeed gradually improving, we evaluate different checkpoints of the same model in the single-correct answer setup (relying on the \textsc{Out-Gen} format, similar trends have been observed with the other output formats).
-The results are plotted in Figure~\ref{fig:development}, with further details on the evaluated checkpoints available in Appendix~\ref{sec:appendix_progress}).
+The results are plotted in Figure~\ref{fig:development}, with further details on the evaluated checkpoints available in Appendix~\ref{sec:appendix_progress}.
+There are some trends visible across all categories.
+Every model family shows improvements in the majority of categories, with only small or anecdotal drops (e.g., GPT-4 in VCR, LLaVA in the \textit{culture} category).
+LLaVA displays the smallest improvement while Idefics shows the steepest improvement; however, Idefics also starts from the lowest initial results.
+Gemini Flash 1.5 and GPT-4o show salient gains for the \textit{spatial ordering} and \textit{conditional counting} questions over their predecessors Gemini 1 and GPT4.